AMRQ10/legal-ai-analyser/README.md

 ## Author

-Built as part of a structured path toward specialising in AI-powered legal technology.
+Built as part of a structured path toward specialising in AI powered legal technology.

 [GitHub](https://github.com/AMRQ10)